marq24/ha-fordpass/info.md

 # **Changelog**

+## Version 2025.5.9 - HA-Switch/DeviceTracker/Lock implementation refactored
+Same procedure as yesterday (2025.5.8) — this time for DeviceTracker, Switch and Lock entities.

+While testing the 'Ignition' switch, I realized that the 'Ignition' switch changing the ignition state.
+Instead, the 'remote start state' is changes — that make plenty of sense when you look a bit deeper into the code and realize that the switch will send a `RemoteStart` command to the vehicle.
+So I have renamed the switch to `Remote Start` and changed the icon (but for compatibility reasons I have kept the original entity name).

 ## Version 2025.5.8 - HA-Sensor implementation refactored
 The integration now uses the standard Home Assistant SensorEntityDescription objects to define the sensors.
 This allows for a more consistent and maintainable codebase, as well as better compatibility with Home Assistant's features of the future.